Completion: August 2014

 Client: Lummi Nation

-The form of the traditional Salish Lodge is employed to inspire transitional residents coming out of incarceration to start a new life.
-The Great Room has a central fire and bench seating on each side, like the Lummi Wex’liem.
+The Lummi Nation Men’s Transitional Housing uses the form of the traditional Salish Lodge to inspire transitional residents coming out of incarceration to start a new life.
+The great room has a central fire and bench seating on each side, like the Lummi Wex’liem.
 The intention is that the reference to the sacred structure will inspire reverence and the inspiration to make a fresh start to life.

 The structure houses 10 double rooms and has a common kitchen to prepare shared meals.
 Log columns supporting the porch canopies are carved by a local carver.
 Cedar siding provides an accent feature under the protected canopies, while Hardie-panels complement the design on more weather-exposed surfaces.

-While set in a thickly wooded setting, the Lummi Administrative building is across the street and a short walk away, with numerous rehabilitative programs.
+While the transitional housing is situated in a thickly wooded setting, the Lummi Administrative Building, with numerous rehabilitative programs, and the Fitness Center are across the street and a short walk away.